vsrinivas/fuchsia/docs/modular/manifests/action_template.md

 > rather somewhere within the build tree, since they are strictly only necessary
 > at build time, not at runtime.

-A **verb** represents a high-level operation that a `Module` can perform.
+An **action** represents a high-level operation that a `Module` can perform.
 The operations are described independently of the specific data types they operate on or the modules that implement them.

-A **verb template** defines the *call signature* and *semantics* for a single *verb*.
-Verbs are labels given to high-level operations in Fuchsia that may be performed by [`Modules`](../module.md) with a given set of data.
+An **action template** defines the *call signature* and *semantics* for a single *action*.
+Actions are labels given to high-level operations in Fuchsia that may be performed by [`Modules`](../module.md) with a given set of data.

-Example verbs could include `Navigate`, `Preview` or `Summarize`.
+Example actions could include `Navigate`, `Preview` or `Summarize`.
-> TODO(thatguy): Add more examples, and once we have platform-provided verbs,
+> TODO(thatguy): Add more examples, and once we have platform-provided actions,
 > include those here.

-Modules implement verbs and must adhere to the call signature and behavior described in the verb template.
+Modules implement actions and must adhere to the call signature and behavior described in the action template.

-There is no prescribed ontology of verbs.
-Anyone may publish a verb template and begin to utilize the verb defined within. <s>For this reason, verbs are unambiguously identified by both the package in which they were published as well as the verb itself.</s>
+There is no prescribed ontology of actions.
+Anyone may publish an action template and begin to utilize the action defined within. <s>For this reason, actions are unambiguously identified by both the package in which they were published as well as the action itself.</s>

-> TODO(thatguy): Add information about how verb names are derived & how they
+> TODO(thatguy): Add information about how action names are derived & how they
 > are guaranteed to avoid collisions by using author identity as a component.
 >
-> TODO(thatguy): Add information about where verbs are published.
+> TODO(thatguy): Add information about where actions are published.

 ## File format

-Verb templates are defined in a <s>`verb_template` metadata file</s> JSON file.
+Action templates are defined in a <s>`action_template` metadata file</s> JSON file.
 The content of the file is a JSON array of dictionaries.
-The full JSON schema, for reference, can be [found here](../src/package_manager/metadata_schemas/verb_template.json).
+The full JSON schema, for reference, can be [found here](../src/package_manager/metadata_schemas/action_template.json).

 Below is an example, followed by a detailed breakdown of the properties.

 ## Example

-The following `verb_template` file defines three verbs: `Preview`, `Navigate` and `Pick`.
+The following `action_template` file defines three actions: `Preview`, `Navigate` and `Pick`.

 `Preview` accepts a single required argument (called a "noun"), which